dcolcott/aws-amplify-sagemaker-inference-client/README.md

 ```

 **8. Update AWS Amplify generated Lambda role-based policy to add InvokeEndpoint:**
-In the previous step, AWS Amplify created an AWS Cloudformation template to deploy the AWS Lambda function including the role-based permissions.
-Below overwrites this template to also include am additional policy to give the Lambda sagemaker:InvokeEndpoint permissions.
+In the previous step, AWS Amplify created an AWS CloudFormation template to deploy the AWS Lambda function including the role-based permissions.
+The below command overwrites this template to also include an additional policy to give the Lambda sagemaker:InvokeEndpoint permissions.
 ```
 cp -r lambda-function/src/ amplify/backend/function/awsamplifysagemaker/src/
 ```